zeta1999/korali/doc/mkdocs/docs/tutorials/bayesian/bayesian.md

 ## Problem setup
-In this example we will solve the inverse problem of estimating the parameters of a linear model using noisy data.
+In this example we will solve the inverse problem of estimating the Variables of a linear model using noisy data.
 We consider the computational model,

 $$